35F Ayala Triangle Gardens Tower 2

 Ms. Ocampo served as president of the Philippine Electricity Market Corporation, a nonstock, nonprofit private organization that governs the country’s wholesale electricity spot market, from 27 March 2009 until 31 July 2017.
 Her experience includes developing energy policies and programs as undersecretary of the Department of Energy from May 2005 to December 2007.
 She was also involved in electric utility system regulation, planning and technical feasibility of electric power generation, transmission and distribution systems including granting of electric franchises to both electric cooperatives and private distribution utilities.
 She has extensive knowledge of energy regulation including petroleum and electricity pricing and competition rules and has provided consulting services to legislators on electricity pricing, particularly on the power purchased adjustments.
 She was also a consultant in the World Bank’s project on Electric Cooperatives system loss reduction program and to the USAID under the Asia Foundation in its project to introduce the open access and competition in the coverage of Philippine Economic Zone (PEZA).
 She was a board member (February 1996 to June 1998) and Chairman (August 1998 to August 2001) of the Energy Regulatory Board (now Energy Regulatory Commission).
 She served as a Division Chief (October 1979 to November 1988) and a director (December 1988 to February 1996) of the National Electrification Administration.

 Ms. Ocampo is a certified public accountant.
-She earned her master’s degree from the University of the Philippines, Diliman, and holds bachelor’s degree Commerce, major in Accounting from the Republic Central Colleges in Angeles City, Pampanga.
+She earned her master’s degree in Business Administration from the University of the Philippines, Diliman, and holds bachelor’s degree Commerce, major in Accounting from the Republic Central Colleges in Angeles City, Pampanga.

 Mr. Ang is an independent director of ACEN.
-Concurrently, he is also an independent director of BPI Capital Corporation, BPI Asset Management and Trust Company, BPI AIA Life Assurance Corporation, BPI/MS Insurance Corporation, and BPI International Finance Limited (based in Hong Kong).
-He was formerly an independent director of BPI Securities Corporation (August 2022 – February 2023); part of the Philippine office of the International Finance Corporation (2000-2018) of which he was head (Resident Representative) from 2007-2015; CFO of the Philippine International Air Terminals Company (1998-2000); director for Global Structured Finance, New York City branch of Australia New Zealand Bank (1994-1998); vice president for Trade and Commodity Finance, New York City branch of Generale Bank (1988-1994); assistant vice president in the Asia Division, Irving Trust Company in New York City (1985-1988); budget analyst for the Philippine National Oil Company (1982-1983); and lecturer at the Department of Industrial Engineering of the University of the Philippines – Diliman (1981-1982).
+He is currently an independent director of Integrated Micro-Electronics, Inc. (a publicly listed company), BPI Capital Corporation, BPI Wealth Corporation (formerly, BPI Asset Management and Trust Company), BPI AIA Life Assurance Corporation, BPI/MS Insurance Corporation and BPI Wealth Hong Kong (formerly, BPI International Finance Limited) (based in Hong Kong).
+He was formerly an independent director of BPI Securities Corporation (August 2022 - February 2023); part of the Philippine office of the International Finance Corporation (2000-2018) of which he was Head (Resident Representative) from 2007-2015; CFO of the Philippine International Air Terminals Company (1998-2000); Director for Global Structured Finance, New York City branch of Australia New Zealand Bank (1994-1998); Vice President for Trade and Commodity Finance, New York City branch of Generale Bank (1988-1994); Assistant Vice President in the Asia Division, Irving Trust Company in New York City (1985-1988); Budget Analyst for the Philippine National Oil Company (1982-1983); and Lecturer at the Department of Industrial Engineering of the University of the Philippines - Diliman (1981-1982).

 Mr. Ang earned his master’s degree in Business Administration (with Distinction) from the Wharton School of Business, University of Pennsylvania.
 He graduated with a bachelor's degree in Industrial Engineering from the University of the Philippines, graduating summa cum laude.